xemah1/projects-in-Python/Gates of Ankara/readme.md

 > Corrections have been made in mechanics when going into bonus game from default game.
 No new file, Just v2.3.2.

 As of v2.4 I believe development of Gates of Ankara has concluded with a realistic end result.
 Can't exactly calculate RTP percentage due to limitations of time and resource on my end.
 Estimated RTP value hopefully will be posted here within 2 bussiness days.

+v2.5 Just arrived with the beloved Max Win limitation.